kg-construct/rml-fnml/overview.md

 :exe a fno:Execution ;
     fno:executes grel:toUppercase ;
     grel:valueParameter "This is an input STRING." ;
-    grel:stringOutput "THIS IS AN INPUT STRING." .
+    grel:stringOutput "THIS IS AN OUTPUT STRING." .
 ```

 ## FNML Example - shortcuts